 Well, you can now.
 Intrinio is excited to announce that we’re offering direct database access to our financial data through Snowflake’s platform.

 If you’re unfamiliar with Snowflake, here’s a quick primer.
 Snowflake is a data platform that leverages data warehousing technology and the cloud to help users handle large amounts of data efficiently.
 Users can write SQL queries to get exactly the data they need.
 Snowflake uses a massively parallel compute architecture that can process SQL queries on vast amounts of data, which can be difficult or impossible with traditional single-instance databases.

-We’re making Intrinio’s datasets available through Snowflake to give users who are currently retrieving data through our API another access option.
+We’re making Intrinio’s market data and fundamentals datasets available through Snowflake to give users who are currently retrieving data through our API or another access option.
 Most of our customers use our API for one of two things: to directly power an application, or to transfer data into a database for further analysis.
 If you fall into the second category, Snowflake can open up a lot of possibilities.
 You can access Snowflake’s data warehouses directly, writing SQL queries to get the exact data you need.

 Why did we choose to integrate with Snowflake?
 Here’s a rundown of the benefits our customers get with direct database access.

 When you’re working with the Intrinio API, complex filtering isn’t always possible.
 You have to download the entire possible dataset, put it into your system, and then run a query against your database.